tpossessky/AsteroidsUnity/README.md

 ## A Note about What's Covered

-As I move forward in the game dev path, I'm trying not to re-write old information that I've already covered in my earlier games as a lot of it thus far has been the same.
+As I move forward in the game dev path, I'm trying not to re-write old information that I've already covered in my earlier games as a lot of it has been very similar.
+Instead, I like to cover the new topics or methods I've used in each successive game.

 ## Movement